Quick start

 The formula in plain language

-In plain language: The calculator multiplies each activity count by its Mbps estimate, adds the activity totals, then adds a buffer percentage.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator multiplies video streams, gaming devices, video calls, and smart devices by their Mbps-per-device settings.
+Base Mbps = video load + gaming load + call load + smart-device load.
+Recommended Mbps = base Mbps * (1 + buffer percent / 100).
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 How to read the answer